kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 As the website expanded, we simply needed a platform that would help us to tackle the challenges ahead of us.
 Netlify managed to do so by offering:

-- [Continuous deployment](https://www.netlify.com/blog/2015/09/17/continuous-deployment/) thanks to which the website is built automatically every time you commit changes to the `master` branch.
+- [Continuous deployment](https://www.netlify.com/blog/2015/09/17/continuous-deployment/) thanks to which the website is built automatically every time you commit changes to the `main` branch.
 With GitHub Pages, we used Prow CI that we had to maintain ourselves, so we gladly moved to the one offered by Netlify.

-- [Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) built on pull requests (PRs), allowing you to detect any rendering issues before PRs are merged to the `master` branch.
+- [Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) built on pull requests (PRs), allowing you to detect any rendering issues before PRs are merged to the `main` branch.

 - [AWS functions](https://docs.netlify.com/functions/overview/) for running on-demand code triggered by events coming from the GitHub API.
 In Kyma, we use them as a trigger for running the build and deployment of specific website views.
 Such a function is triggered whenever you: